abroad

 I’ve only realised now that I’m here, but I’ve come to a foreign country.

 It’s not the language and landscape that are disorientating, nor the food and customs, unfamiliar though they are – it’s the activity.
 My friend has organised a busy week – travelling and meeting people and playing taiko, with new dojos and groups almost every day.
 In itself that’s not strange: two years ago a week like this would have seemed completely normal.
-But since my head injury, I’ve been able to do these things only gradually, intermittently, tentatively… and here it’s all so efficient.
-I feel I’ve come into in a new world; a world of planning and execution, of intentions and actions, all smoothly following one another; a linear world of efficiency and efficacy, and of certainty – certainty in one’s decisions, certainty in one’s ability to see them through.
+But since my head injury, I’ve been able to do these things only intermittently, tentatively, and here it’s all so efficient.
+I’ve come into in a new world: a world of planning and execution, of intentions and actions, all smoothly following one another; a linear world of efficiency and efficacy, and of certainty – certainty in one’s decisions, certainty in one’s ability to see them through.

 I look on in slight bewilderment at all these individual trajectories weaving around me, lines and curves lifting and looping and neatly intersecting each other.
 It’s not that I wasn’t aware of this world but back at home I observed it from a safe distance, hovering at the edges, lingering in the shadows, while I waited for my head to clear, for my nausea to subside, for my capacity for sure action to return.